Overview

 Policy |

-The Umbrella roaming client is always disabled when behind a VA.
-A VA Identity will be used to decide the chosen policy.
+With VA Backoff enabled, the VA Identity will be used to decide the chosen policy.
 Policies can be created based on the following Identities:

 Click here for more information on policy precedence. |